MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/sqldev-py6-operationalize-the-model.md

 + [PredictTipSingleModeSciKitPy](#predicttipsinglemodescikitpy) is designed for single-row scoring using the scikit-learn model.
 + [PredictTipSingleModeRxPy](#predicttipsinglemoderxpy) is designed for single-row scoring using the revoscalepy model.
-+ If you haven't trained a model yet, return to [Step 5](sqldev-py5-train-and-save-a-model-using-t-sql.md)!
++ If you haven't trained a model yet, return to [part five](sqldev-py5-train-and-save-a-model-using-t-sql.md)!

 Both models take as input a series of single values, such as passenger count, trip distance, and so forth.
 A table-valued function, `fnEngineerFeatures`, is used to convert latitude and longitude values from the inputs to a new feature, direct distance.
-[Lesson 4](sqldev-py4-create-data-features-using-t-sql.md) contains a description of this table-valued function.
+[Part four](sqldev-py4-create-data-features-using-t-sql.md) contains a description of this table-valued function.

 Both stored procedures create a score based on the Python model.